Contact: Sanjay Patel, Sports and Club Partnership Lead: email@example.com

 How applications are assessed and decisions made

-- Applications will need to meet criteria for the fund.
+- Applications will need to meet criteria for the fund as detailed above.

 - A signed Memorandum of Understanding with Council and the entity making the application will form part of the funding agreement.
 This will set out intentions of each party and shared objectives and outcomes.